The config file

 theme section

-The theme section in config.cjs is where you define and extend your project's color palette, type scale, font stacks, border radius values, and many more properties.
+The theme section in config.cjs is where you define and extend your project's color palette, type scale, font stacks, border radius values, and other properties.

 module.exports = {